SymbioticEDA/MARLANN/docs/isa.md

 - LoadCode (MC-Format, OP=4): Load one (4-byte) word at MADDR and store it at CADDR in compute code memory.

+- ContinueLoad (A-Format, OP=5): Must follow directly LoadCode, LoadCoeff0, or LoadCoeff1.
+Continue loading ARG words from memory and store in compute code or coefficient memory.

-- LoadCoeff0 (MC-Format, OP=5): Load one (SZ-byte) word at MADDR and store it at CADDR coefficient bank 0.
+- LoadCoeff0 (MC-Format, OP=6): Load one (SZ-byte) word at MADDR and store it at CADDR coefficient bank 0.

-- LoadCoeff1 (MC-Format, OP=6): Load one (SZ-byte) word at MADDR and store it at CADDR coefficient bank 1.
+- LoadCoeff1 (MC-Format, OP=7): Load one (SZ-byte) word at MADDR and store it at CADDR coefficient bank 1.

-- ContinueLoadC (C-Format, OP=7): Must follow directly LoadCode, LoadCoeff0, or LoadCoeff1.
-Continue loading ARG words from memory and store at CADDR.

-- ContinueLoadM (M-Format, OP=8): Must follow directly LoadCode, LoadCoeff0, or LoadCoeff1.
-Load ARG words from memory at MADDR and continue storing in destination memory.

 Compute Instructions